mkusaka/zsh-git-town/README.md

 1. Ensure Git Town is installed: `git town --version`
 2. Reload your shell: `source ~/.zshrc`
-3. Check if the plugin is loaded: `which gth`
+3. Check if the plugin is loaded: `which gtth`

 ### Conflicts with other aliases